emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

  - Keep track of astronaut health //We need to figure out what affects astronaut health if we want to do this - EI
  - Keep track of rocket fuel
  - Keep track of velocity in space
- - Keep track of general supplies
+ - Keep track of general supplies (food and oxygen)
  - Make a function using escape velocity: v = GM/r^2